 (Cannabis Policy, p.
 105, footnotes omitted, underlining in original.)

-Water Code 13575, subdivision (b)(6) defines “retail water supplier” as “any local entity, including a public agency, city, county, or private water company, that provides retail water service.
+Water Code 13575, subdivision (b)(6) defines “retail water supplier” as “any local entity, including a public agency, city, county, or private water company, that provides retail water service.”
 Garberville SD is a “retail water supplier” under this definition.

 Ms. Short testified that Garberville SD has 470 water customers, that nine of these customers have “cannabis ag meters,” and that 1.47 percent of the water diverted by Garberville SD during 2020 was billed to these meters.
 (GSD-12, p.
 15.)
 She also testified that Garberville SD is not affiliated with any of its cannabis customers.
 (Id.)